Alvin-Son/california_fire_analysis/README.md

 ## **Background:**
 According to the [National Park Service](https://www.nps.gov/articles/wildfire-causes-and-evaluation.htm), 89% of Wildfires in the US are caused by Humans.
 The 2020 California Wildfire was one of the [worst in US History](https://earth.org/worst-wildfires-in-us-history/).
 With global Wildfires set to rise by [50% by 2100](https://wmo.int/media/news/number-of-wildfires-forecast-rise-50-2100#:~:text=Climate%20change%20and%20land%2Duse,according%20to%20a%20new%20report), California is at risk of seeing an increase in frequency and severity of wildfire events.

 This project explores the relationship between weather factors and wildfire occurrences over the past decade.

-Many factors contribute to Wildfires including climate change, forest mismanagement, urban encroachment, and strong winds like the Santa Ana and Diablo Winds.
+Many factors contribute to Wildfires including climate change, forest mismanagement, urban encroachment, and strong winds like the Santa Ana and Diablo Winds..
 This specific analysis will focus initially on how rainfall and max temperature may affect the California Wildfires.

 ## **Research Questions:**
 1. What are the basic weather and fire trends in California over the past 10 years?